ActivitySim/activitysim/_sources/development.rst.txt

 Refer to the :ref:`expressions` section for more detail.

-Many of the models have pre- and post-processor table annotators, which read a CSV file of expression, calculate a number of additional table fields, and join the fields to the target table.
+Many of the models have pre- and post-processor table annotators, which read a CSV file of expression, calculate required additional table fields, and join the fields to the target tables.
 An example table annotation expressions file is found in the example configuration files for households for the CDAP model - `annotate_households_cdap.csv <https://github.com/UDST/activitysim/blob/master/example/configs/annotate_households_cdap.csv>`__.
 Refer to :ref:`table_annotation` for more information and the :func:`activitysim.abm.models.util.expressions.assign_columns` function.